14 Ways To Save Money Around The Holidays

 Our friend Deb at Traveling Well for Less has the scoop on the Best Travel Rewards for Credit Cards.

 11. You Don’t Have To Buy An Expensive Gift

-I have been using Ebates for the past year and I absolutely love it.
-It’s super easy to use and I have made over $100.
+I have been using Rakuten (formerly Ebates) for three years and I absolutely love it.
+It’s super easy to use and I have made $280.

-Past rewards: $5 bonus on $25 at O’Charley’s, Buffalo Wild Wings, Olive Garden, and Longhorn Steakhouse; $10 on $50 at Outback Steakhouse, Bonefish Grill, Carrabba’s Italian Grill, Applebee’s, Benihana, and Logan’s Roadhouse; $20 on $100 at Flemming’s Steakhouse, First Watch, Maggianos, and PF Chang’s.
+Past rewards: $10 on $50 at Outback Steakhouse, Bonefish Grill, Carrabba’s Italian Grill, Applebee’s, Benihana, and Logan’s Roadhouse; $20 on $100 at Flemming’s Steakhouse, First Watch, Maggianos, and PF Chang’s.

 Well, there are our 14 ways to save money around the Holidays.
 If you have any other money savings tips, please let us know.

 Need help figuring out what to buy everyone on your list?